anthonyirwin82/anthonyirwin.com/content/blog/tech/linux/make-an-application-always-load-as-a-floating-window-in-cosmic-desktop.md

 bannerId = "data-center"
 draft = false
 +++
+I normally use Hyprland for my desktop environment because I like using tiling window managers and decided to try out Cosmic Desktop.

 I primarily use the Cosmic Desktop as a tiling window manager and I want certain applications like the calculator to load as a floating window rather then being tiled.

 At the time of writing this the only way to do this is by creating and editing a configuration file manually.
 This is not documented and I had to go searching forums and github issues to find out how to do this.